PyCQA/isort/README.md

 isort your imports, so you don't have to.

-isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.
+isort is a Python utility / library to sort imports alphabetically and automatically separate into sections and by type.
 It provides a command line utility, Python library and [plugins for various editors](https://github.com/pycqa/isort/wiki/isort-Plugins) to quickly sort all your imports.
 It requires Python 3.8+ to run but